-- (1) This option is to be applied only to seed lines from the same species. - (2) For clarity and border clearance purposes, GM testing certificates must contain: - a) the lot/line number or unique identifier of each individual seed lot/line that formed part of the proportionate sample. - (3) A proportionate sub-sample of each line from the same species, up to a maximum of 50 seed lines, drawn by an official seed sampler can be pooled together to make up a 3200 seed sample to obtain the final representative sample: - a) these sub-samples will be tested as one sample. - (4) If a positive result is found, none of the lines that formed part of the representative sample can be given clearance and they will be destroyed or re-shipped.
+- (1) This option may only be applied to seed lots from the same species. - (2) A proportionate sub-sample of each lot from the same species, up to a maximum of 50 seed lots, drawn by an official seed sampler can be pooled together to make up a 3200 seed sample to obtain the final representative sample: - a) these sub-samples will be tested as one sample. - (3) For clarity and border clearance purposes, GM testing certificates must contain: - a) the lot/line number or unique identifier of each individual seed lot/line that formed part of the representative sample. - (4) If a positive result is found, none of the lots that formed part of the representative sample can be given clearance and they will be destroyed or re-shipped.

-Guidance for proportionate sampling can be found in Schedule 2 and Schedule 3.
+Guidance for proportionate sampling can be found in Schedule 2 and Schedule 3 of this Protocol.